Taiwan says 11 Chinese aircraft crossed the Taiwan Strait median line | Law-Order

 Taiwan says 11 Chinese aircraft crossed the Taiwan Strait median line

-Eleven Chinese aircraft crossed the median line of the Taiwan Strait on Friday morning, an unofficial barrier between the two sides, Taiwan's defence ministry said.
+Eleven Chinese aircraft crossed the median line of the Taiwan Strait on Friday morning, an unofficial barrier between the two sides, Taiwan's defence ministry said, as China ramps up military pressure on the democratic island.

 Taiwan sent aircraft and ships to warn away the Chinese activities, while missile systems monitored them, the ministry said, using standard wording for its response.
-(Reporting By Yimou Lee and Ben Blanchard; Editing by Shri Navaratnam)
+A senior Taiwan security official told Reuters the Chinese activities on Friday were likely a reaction to the visit to Taipei made by a U.S. congressional delegation led by the chair of House Armed Services Committee Mike Rogers.

+China, which has never renounced the use of force to bring Taiwan under its control, in April staged drills around the island in anger at President Tsai Ing-wen's meeting with the speaker of the U.S. House of Representatives.
+Taiwan's government strongly objects to China's sovereignty claims and vows to defend itself if China attacks the island.

+The U.S. State Department on Thursday approved the potential sale of ammunition and logistics supply support to Taiwan in two separate deals valued at up to $440 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)